 Alexander grew up in Yorkshire where he started his musical education as a chorister at Halifax Minster, learning the organ with Philip Tordoff.
 He held the organ scholarships at Halifax Minster, Leeds Minster and the position of Organist at St Luke's Church, Norland and attended the North Halifax Grammar School, where he accompanied many of the school's choirs.
 His previous organ teachers include Daniel Moult, Simon Lindley, David Houlder and Darius Battiwalla.
 In March 2008 Alexander conducted and organised a performance of Stainer's The Crucifixion with a 'come and sing' choir of one hundred as part of Holy Week at Halifax Minster.

 As an orchestral player Alexander has performed in outreach projects with the London Philharmonic Orchestra, has toured Europe with the European Union Youth Orchestra under the direction of Gianandrea Noseda, and has played continuo with the Wren Players, Monteverdi String Band, Chameleon Arts Orchestra and Musica Donum Dei.
 As a soloist on the piano he has performed Mozart's Piano Concerto No.20 in D minor with Misbourne Symphony Orchestra under the baton of Richard Jacklin.
 In 2015 Alexander co-founded the Apollon Duo with violinist Dora Chatzigeorgiou.
 He is also in regular demand as a conductor, having previously held the positions of Principal Conductor of the Halifax Chamber Choir and Acting Musical Director of East London Chorus.
 In 2014 Alexander won a grant from the Eric Thompson Trust to study the works of Messiaen, Alain and Duruflé with Susan Landale in Paris, which concluded with a recital at St Lawrence Jewry in October 2015.
 In October 2016 Alexander performed a choreographed version of Britten's Rejoice in the Lamb at Snape Maltings with Aldeburgh Voices and the Richard Alston Dance Company as part of a Britten Weekend.
-Alexander’s upcoming engagements include recitals at Westminster Abbey, Peterborough, and St Edmundsbury Cathedrals, and a tour to Portugal with St Edmundsbury Cathedral Choir.
+Alexander’s upcoming engagements include recitals at Peterborough and St Edmundsbury Cathedrals, and a tour to Portugal with St Edmundsbury Cathedral Choir.
+In September 2017 Alexander takes up the position of Musical Director of the Hedingham Singers.